-Plans, directs, or coordinates compensation and benefits activities and staff of an organization.
+Plans, directs, or coordinates compensation and benefits activities of an organization.

 This career is part of the Management and Administration cluster Human Resource Management pathway.

 - Designs, evaluates and modifies benefits policies to ensure that programs are current, competitive, and in compliance with legal requirements.